Male Fertility

 This is where the sperm heads, midpiece or tail are abnormally shaped.
 These sperm are not able to fertiltise an egg naturally.
 Genetic abnormalities, environmental exposures to toxins and radiation, and the detrimental effects of specific medications can all contribute.

-Are there any other tests to assess male Infertility?
+Are there any other tests to assess male infertility?

 While a semen analysis is often the primary fertility test for men, in certain cases we may suggest further male fertility assessments, such as hormone levels, sperm DNA damage levels, chromosome checks, Y chromosome microdeletion testing and scrotal ultrasounds.